AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 }
 ```

-The "expires_in" key represents the number of seconds until the access token expires.
+The `expires_in` key represents the number of seconds until the access token expires.
 As best practice, use short expiration times to limit exposure if the token is ever exposed.

 ## Refresh Token {#refresh-token}